JXGA/ESP8266-NTP-Clock/Readme.md

 # ESP-NTP-MAX7219-MQTT

 This project uses an ESP8266 to connect to our local NTP server to display the time on a MAX7219 8x8x4 LED Matrix.
+It is possible to also a public NTP pool/server following an overhaul of the code!

 In addition, the ESP8266 subscribes to an MQTT topic and scrolls messages.
 I schedule messages from Home Assistant - they run on pre-defined times and give info like weather & 3D printer status.
 Demo gif is below.